-Strong Medicare quality ratings; families often praise friendly and welcoming community culture.
+Strong Medicare quality ratings; public reviewers often praise friendly and welcoming community culture.
 Still worth an in-person visit.

 Quality Themes